Hanzze wrote:let me guess, somebody told you ]

 Since you wish to throw out scholars teaching you things then please consider those consequences.
-Have you produced all the knowledge that you know on your own?
+Have you produced all the knowledge that you know on your own?or you read it.

 Yes, from the sutras that I have been reading since I was 12:

 as long as you acknowledge the validity of the sutras:

 and many other sutras as well as the tradition passed on the the Northern and Southern schools.